oap-project/oap-tools/integrations/oap/benchmark-tool/README.md

 useDoubleForDecimal false
 queries all
 ```

-config to generate 1GB scale, parquet format and partitioned table.
+This configuration is to generate 1GB scale, parquet format and partitioned table.
 Refer to ```./conf/TPC-DS/config``` if you want to change other aspects.

+#### 4.2 Generate data ####

-And then execute the below command to gen data.
+Run the below command to update all configuration and generate data.

 ```
+bash bin/tpc_ds.sh update ./repo/confs/testconf
 bash bin/tpc_ds.sh gen_data ./repo/confs/testconf
 ```